gather-community/gather/README.md

 Follow these steps to setup a development environment for Gather.

 1. Install all above dependencies
+    1. **Note:** For Elasticsearch, we recommend setting the maximum heap size to 200m unless you have lots of memory on your development machine.
+To do so, edit the `jvm.options` file.
+[See here for instructions](https://stackoverflow.com/a/40333263/2066866).
 1. Retrieve project files using Git git clone https://github.com/sassafrastech/gather.git cd gather